 CyberCPA – Cyber Coverage

-Cyber attacks and data breaches continue to make the news, with the proliferation of web-based technologies and increased usage of mobile devices for business purposes.
-Small to mid-size firms are just as vulnerable as larger organizations.
+Cyber-attacks and data breaches continue to make the news, and small to mid-size firms are just as vulnerable as larger organizations.
 Unlocked computers, lost mobile devices, stale security passwords, and network hacker attacks are just some of the ways CPA firms are exposed to data breaches and cyber risk.

 Core coverages (first-party) include

-- Privacy Breach Response Costs – Coverage for reasonable legal, public relations, advertising, IT forensic, call center, and credit monitoring fees, costs to provide identity theft education and assistance to affected individuals, and postage expenses incurred by the firm in response to a privacy breach.
+- Privacy Breach Response Costs – Coverage for reasonable legal, public relations, advertising, IT forensic, call center, and credit monitoring fees; costs to provide identity theft education and assistance to affected individuals; and postage expenses incurred by your firm in response to a privacy breach.

 - Cyber Extortion – Coverage for extortion expenses and extortion monies incurred as a direct result of a credible cyber extortion threat.

-- Cyber Terrorism – Coverage for income loss and interruption expenses incurred as a direct result of a total or partial interruption of the firm’s computer system due to a cyber terrorism attack.
+- Cyber Terrorism – Coverage for income loss and interruption expenses incurred as a direct result of a total or partial interruption of your firm’s computer system due to a cyber terrorism attack.

 - IT security and forensic experts